 A rule can be set that tells the router to examine the source address on each incoming IP header so that if the source address is internal, the router will not support the packet.

 What is ADSL Modem Router?

-However, using a single device is not recommended as it may cause performance problems in a large network.
+However, using a single device is not recommended as it will cause performance problems in a large network.
 For example, a company does not use a single device that performs all tasks.
-Instead, more advanced network devices are preferred.
+More advanced network devices are preferred instead.

 As a result, you can buy your own device instead of choosing the device that is paid by the ISP.
 Because the performance of these allocated devices is aimed only at home users, it may cause future problems in your developing network topology.

 Also, the device provided by your ISP may not have the latest technologies like 802.11ac and 5Ghz Wi-Fi.